Mandryl/bolt-example/README.md

 ### Google Cloud Platform

-This app use [Google Cloud Scheduler](https://cloud.google.com/scheduler) for scheduling sending some messages.
+This app uses [Google Cloud Scheduler](https://cloud.google.com/scheduler) for scheduling events which send some messages.

 You need to set up Google Cloud Platform credentials.

-Set an environment variable as following.
+Set an environment variable as follows.
 (See [the official documentation](https://cloud.google.com/docs/authentication/production) for details.)

 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=authentication.json
 ```

-And, you need to configure Google Cloud Scheduler instances information.
+Also, you need to configure Google Cloud Scheduler instances information.

-Set an environment variable as following. `GCP_LACATION_ID` is such as asia-northeast1.
+Set an environment variable as follows. `GCP_LACATION_ID` is such as asia-northeast1.

 ```shell
 export GCP_PROJECT_ID=your-project-id